niyas8045/GoogleDriveRoomBackup/README.md

-# GoogleDriveRoomBackup
-Android Room Database Backup to Google Drive
+# Android Room Database Backup to Google Drive

-This is an Android sample project that demonstrates how to backup and restore a Room database to Google Drive.
-The project uses the following technologies:
+This is a sample Android project that demonstrates how to backup and restore a Room database to Google Drive using Google OAuth 2.0 for authentication and the Google Drive SDK for cloud storage.
+The project is built with Android Jetpack Compose and utilizes the Service Locator pattern to provide repository instance management.

-    Android Jetpack Compose for UI
+Key Features

+    - Backup Room database to Google Drive with ease
+    - Restore Room database from Google Drive in just a few clicks
-    Google OAuth 2.0 for authentication
+    - Secure authentication using Google OAuth 2.0
-    Google Drive SDK for cloud storage
+    - Reliable cloud storage with Google Drive SDK
+    - Clean and intuitive UI built with Android Jetpack Compose
-    Service locator pattern for repository instance management
+    - Efficient repository instance management with the Service Locator pattern

-Getting Started
+# Getting Started

-Clone the repository and open it in Android Studio to run the project on an emulator or device.
-Make sure you have a Google account to use the OAuth 2.0 authentication and Google Drive SDK.
+Clone this repository and open it in Android Studio to run the project on an emulator or device.
+You will need a Google account to use Google OAuth 2.0 for authentication and the Google Drive SDK for cloud storage.
-Features

-    Backup Room database to Google Drive
-    Restore Room database from Google Drive
-    UI built with Android Jetpack Compose
-    Authentication using Google OAuth 2.0
-    Google Drive SDK for cloud storage
-    Service locator pattern for repository instance management

-Contribute
+# Contribute

 We welcome contributions from the open-source community.
 If you would like to contribute to this project, please feel free to submit a pull request.

-Stay Updated
+# Stay Updated

 Star this repository and stay updated with the latest improvements and bug fixes.